neurodata/neurodata.io/content/about/agreements.md

 ## Schedule
 The following schedule is planned beginning Spring semester 2023:
 - Everyone in lab Mon & Thurs afternoon (if you can't make it, you are responsible for letting everyone know in advance).
-- Weekly jovo meetings on Mon and Wed, sign up in advance.
+- Weekly jovo meetings on Mon and Thurs, sign up in advance.
 Additional meetings available as needed.
-- Lab meetings will be 12-1pm on Mondays.
+- Lab meetings will be 12-1pm on Thursdays.
 Sign-up sheet may be found [here](https://docs.google.com/spreadsheets/d/1pysmRprg6r2ToyddZhNx3AqCHm2aeHUy949h4KkcQso/edit?usp=sharing).
-- The first Monday of every month, lab meeting will be **global**, i.e. advertised and available online and open to anyone.
-These meetings should occur after the presenter has given a version of the talk locally and incorporated any feedback into the presentation.
-- Weekly check-ins will be after lab meeting, 1-1:30pm on Mondays.

 ## Activities